alecxcode/edm/readme.md

 # EDM System

 EDM System is an electronic document management and task tracking server application.
 It is extremely easy to install and configure.
+See **[EDM Project website](https://edmproject.github.io)** to get the complete documentation, screenshots, downloads, etc.

 The application has the following functions:
 * Documents: create, upload files, edit, delete, approve